IntensiveCoLearning/trustless-agents/README.md

 ## Introduction

-This is an Intensive CoLearning program for AI agent developers, designed to deeply explore the technology behind Decentralized and Trustless AI agents.
-We focus on the core tech stack required to build "Trustless" agents, including ERC-8004, A2A Architecture, the AP2 Protocol, and the x402 Payment Protocol.
-Through code-level analysis and hands-on projects, we help participants systematically master the complete framework for the next generation of AI agent collaboration and value exchange.
+An Intensive CoLearning program for AI agent developers to explore the core tech stack behind Decentralized and Trustless Agents — including ERC-8004, A2A, AP2, and x402.
+Through self check-ins, workshops, and example projects, participants will master the framework for next-generation agent collaboration and value exchange.

-This is the Phase 1 of "Let’s Build Trustless Agents" events, co-hosted by [LXDAO](https://x.com/LXDAO_Official) and [ETHPanda](https://x.com/ETHPanda_Org), with special support from EF dAI team.
+Phase 1 of **“Let’s Build Trustless Agents”**, co-hosted by [LXDAO](https://x.com/LXDAO_Official) and [ETHPanda](https://x.com/ETHPanda_Org), with special support from the EF dAI team.
+Community -> <https://t.me/ERC8004>
 ## Keywords

 ERC-8004, AP2, A2A, x402, DecentralizedAI, AgentEconomy, Trustless Agents, AI Agents
 ## Target Audience

-This program is ideal for:

-- **Ethereum Developers**: Looking to expand smart contract capabilities into the decentralized AI space.
+* **AI Agent & Ethereum Developers**: Expanding Ethereum’s capabilities into decentralized AI.
-- **AI/ML Engineers & Researchers**: Eager to learn how to build trustless, verifiable, and economically autonomous AI agents.
+* **AI/ML Engineers & Researchers**: Building trustless, verifiable, and autonomous AI agents.
-- **Web3 Product Managers & Entrepreneurs**: Aiming to explore next-generation dApps and business models within the A2A ecosystem.
-- **Seasoned Tech Enthusiasts**: With a strong interest in cryptography, distributed systems, and agent economics.
-- **Motivated Learners**: Even from diverse backgrounds, if you have strong motivation and a solid computer science foundation, we welcome you to join!
+* **Web3 PMs**: Exploring next-gen AI × ETH dApps and A2A architectures.
+* **AI Startups**: Share projects and insights with the community and foundations — and connect with peers.
+* **Motivated Learners**: Dive into the frontier of AI × ETH.
 ## Registration Period

 - Registration Start Date: 2025-10-05